mighdoll/wgsl-linker/packages/shared-tests/README.md

-# Shared WGSL Texts for Testing
+# WGSL Examples for Testing

-This package contains wgsl source texts to verify WGSL parsing and linking.
+This package contains wgsl source texts useful to verify WGSL parsing and linking.

-## WGSL Texts
+## WGSL and Linking Extended WGSL

-The source texts are an shared as an array of JSON / TypeScript objects in the format described in [TestSchema.ts](./src/test-cases/TestSchema.ts)
+The source texts are an shared as an array of objects in both JSON and TypeScript format.
+The format is described in:
+[TestSchema.ts](./src/test-cases/TestSchema.ts)

 JSON version: